 How does this fit into Kernel?¶

-Aaron Lewis asks a most fascinating set of questions which will hopefully inform your own approach to thinking about the time we live in, and why an intentional approach to what we do and how we interact online really matters:
+Aaron Lewis asks a most fascinating set of questions which will hopefully inform your own approach to thinking about the times we live in, and why an intentional approach to what we do and how we interact really matters:

 How did the internet disrupt 20th century timekeeping systems and spark an insurgence of alternative historical narratives?

 How do old media institutions try (and fail) to keep up with the narratives of online subcultures?

 How does the immediate accessibility of so many alt histories undermine our ability to create shared futures?

 And how might a more ecological awareness of the internet help us adapt to our disorienting digital time machines?

 "In my grandma’s time [...] families could leave certain stories out and emphasize the good in the hope that doing so would create a better future.
 Today, digital media has taken that option off the table.
 The internet has flattened the vast archive of the past and made history unprecedentedly (and unrelentingly) immediate."

 The first few sections of the essay all point at the second and third order effects of digital tools, which takes us back to the humility we proposed in the play of pattern.
 The 'perfect memory' of databases has proven to be both a blessing and a curse, though it was not seen this way by the people who built them.
 We need to learn these lessons and realise that there is no up without down, no good without bad, no North without South, so that we can more consciously engineer the trade-offs made by our generation's tools and technology.

 "What Marshall McLuhan called the 'perfect memory' of computers has, in our time, spawned a garden of competing narratives and conceptions of the past/present/future [...]
 In today’s chaotic media environment, not even a global pandemic can restore a shared sense of Reality."